Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Preliminaries

+A \emph{simplicial complex} $X$ on a set $\U$ is a family of subsets of $X$, called \emph{simplices} or \emph{faces} of $X$, such that if $\sigma \in X$ and $\sigma' \subseteq \sigma$, then $\sigma' \in X$.
+The \emph{facets} of $X$ are the maximal (by inclusion) faces of $X$.
+The \emph{dimension} $d$ of $X$ is the size of its largest face.
+A simplicial complex $X$ is a \emph{pure} simplicial complex of dimension $d$ if all its facets have size $d$.

-A set $Y\subseteq {\X}$ is \emph{shattered} by a concept class $C\subseteq 2^{\X}$ if $C|Y=2^Y$.
+A set $Y\subseteq {\U}$ is \emph{shattered} by a concept class $C\subseteq 2^{\U}$ if $C|Y=2^Y$.
 Furthermore, $Y$ is \emph{strongly shattered} by $C$ if $C$ contains a $Y$-cube.
-Denote by $\oX(C)$ and $\uX(C)$ the simplicial complexes consisting of all shattered and of all strongly shattered sets of $C$, respectively.
-Clearly, $\uX(C)\subseteq \oX(C)$ and both $\oX(C)$ and $\uX(C)$ are closed by taking subsets, i.e., $\oX(C)$ and $\uX(C)$ are \emph{abstract simplicial complexes}.
-The classical \emph{VC-dimension} \cite{VaCh} $\vcdim(C)$ of a concept class $C$ is the size of a largest shattered by $C$ set, i.e., the dimension of the simplicial complex $\oX(C)$.
-The fundamental \emph{sandwich lemma} (rediscovered independently by Pajor \cite{Pa}, Bollob\'{a}s and Radcliffe \cite{BoRa}, Dress \cite{Dr}, and Anstee et al. \cite{AnRoSa}) asserts that $|\uX(C)|\le |C|\le |\oX(C)|$.
-If $d=\vcdim(C)$ and $n=|{\X}|$, then $\oX(C)$ cannot contain more than $\Phi_d(n):=\sum_{i=0}^d \binom{n}{i}$ simplices, yielding the well-known \emph{Sauer-Shelah-Perles lemma} \cite{Sauer,Shelah,VaCh} that $|C|\le \Phi_d(n)$.
+Denote by $\oX(C)$ and $\uX(C)$ the simplicial complexes consisting respectively of all shattered and of all strongly shattered sets of $C$.
+Clearly, $\uX(C)\subseteq \oX(C)$ and both $\oX(C)$ and $\uX(C)$ are closed by taking subsets, i.e., $\oX(C)$ and $\uX(C)$ are simplicial complexes.
+The classical \emph{VC-dimension}~\cite{VaCh} $\vcdim(C)$ of a concept class $C$ is the size of the largest set shattered by $C$, i.e., the dimension of the simplicial complex $\oX(C)$.\footnote{Note that the usual definition of the dimension of a simplicial complex $X$ is the size of the largest face of $X$ minus 1.
+We adopted this convention to have an equality between the VC-dimension of a class $C$ and the dimension of $\oX(C)$.} The fundamental \emph{sandwich lemma} (rediscovered independently by Pajor~\cite{Pa}, Bollob\'{a}s and Radcliffe~\cite{BoRa}, Dress~\cite{Dr}, and Anstee et al.~\cite{AnRoSa}) asserts that $\lvert\uX(C)\rvert \le \lvert C\rvert \le \lvert \oX(C)\rvert$.
+If $d=\vcdim(C)$ and $n=\lvert {\U}\rvert$, then $\oX(C)$ cannot contain more than $\Phi_d(n):=\sum_{i=0}^d \binom{n}{i}$ simplices, yielding the well-known \emph{Sauer-Shelah-Perles lemma}~\cite{Sauer,Shelah,VaCh} that $\lvert C \rvert \le \Phi_d(n)$.